aws-cloudformation/cfn-language-discussion/RFCs/0014-ToJsonString.md

 # Limitation

-* YAML is a superset of JSON, so there are a few features in YAML that can not be converted to JSON due to their differences.
-For example, comments are supported in YAML but not JSON.
+* YAML is a superset of JSON, meaning there are features supported in YAML but not in JSON.
+Most notable is YAML's inline comment feature which does not have an equivalent in JSON.
+If `Fn::ToJsonString` is used on a YAML template block that contains comments, the comments will be automatically stripped out when converted to JSON.
 This can potentially be a confusing developer experience if the developer is not aware of these limitations and have different expectations.
 * Unsupported pseudo parameters:
     * `AWS::StackId`, `AWS::StackName`, `AWS::NotificationArns`, `AWS::URLSuffix`